ethereum-optimism/pm/src/audits.md

 ## Audit Procurement

-The audit requirements are established during the project FMAs in the [Design Review phase of the SDLC](./sdlc.md#step-1-design-review-if-applicable).
+The audit requirements are established during the project FMAs in the [Design Review phase of the SDLC](./sdlc.md#step-1-design-review-if-applicable) and captured in the [Security Readiness Document](./security-readiness-template.md).
 Both the audit procurement and the feature implementation can start in parallel once the design is reviewed.

-The [Security Readiness Document](./security-readiness-template.md) is one of the deliverables from the design review, which will be updated as necessary during the delivery lifecyle.
-This document contains:
+The [Security Readiness Document](./security-readiness-template.md) is one of the deliverables from the design review and the primary artifact needed by PMO to schedule an audit.
+This document will be updated as necessary during the delivery lifecyle.
+It contains:
  - A summary of the project (or a link to a suitable summary if it already exists).
  - All relevant links to the project documentation, including specs and FMAs.
  - The scope for the audit.

-We use Spearbit as our preferred auditing services provider.
-However, the feature team can choose a different provider from [this list](https://www.notion.so/How-to-Select-an-Audit-Firm-b0dee471e23f4712bb8ddc1fb51938f9?pvs=21), from [past engagements](https://www.notion.so/Security-Audits-e56b4226b9db4f2ca48db42d7d439a98?pvs=21), or from any other source if they have a desirable skillset.
-Program Management (PgM) is available in the #pmo slack channel for assistance with anything related to engaging auditor services.
+We use Spearbit as our preferred auditing services provider and have a established a retainer with them to streamline approval.
+However, the feature team can choose a different provider from [this list](https://www.notion.so/How-to-Select-an-Audit-Firm-b0dee471e23f4712bb8ddc1fb51938f9?pvs=21), from [past engagements](https://www.notion.so/Security-Audits-e56b4226b9db4f2ca48db42d7d439a98?pvs=21), or from any other source if they have a strong reason to go outside of Spearbit.
+Program Management (PMO) is available in the #pmo slack channel for assistance with anything related to engaging auditor services.

-We don’t want to agree audit dates too early, as that will compromise the quality of the software delivery.
-Instead, we will agree with auditors to keep them tightly informed of the implementation timeline and process, choosing an exact audit date close to the release date.
+We don’t want to agree to exact audit dates too early, as that will compromise the quality of the software delivery.
+Instead, we will agree with auditors on a high-level schedule to confirm availability and ensure they are kept up to date on the implementation timeline and process, choosing an exact audit date close to the release date.
 Auditors not wishing to agree to this process should not be selected.

 Auditors must agree to review the fixes to the vulnerabilities reported.
 Auditors not wishing to agree to this step should not be selected.

-Once an auditor has been selected by the feature team, EVM Safety will assist in estimating the required duration of the audit according to the FMAs.
-Auditors won't generally be able to provide a quote until the code is complete or nearly complete.
-Instead, PgM will take the duration estimate and produce a cost estimate based on recent rates from the selected auditor or similarly placed auditors.
-The Tech Lead and PgM will use these estimates to prepare an [audit request](./audit-request-template.md) which will be forwarded to the CEO for approval.

-Once approved by the CEO, the Tech Lead and PgM will [request the audit on Zip](https://oplabs.ziphq.com/create-workflow-request) as:
+Once the [Security Readiness Document](./security-readiness-template.md) and auditor preference has been submitted, PMO will request a SOW from the vendor for approval [on Zip](https://oplabs.ziphq.com/create-workflow-request) by:
- - Choose "Request a Purchase/Vendor Onboarding/Purchase Renewal".
+ - Choosing "Request a Purchase/Vendor Onboarding/Purchase Renewal".
  - Under "What are you looking to purchase?" select "Other".
  - If the auditors have not been engaged in the past they will need to supply legal agreements, which will be also included in the Zip request.

+The audit can only be executed once the Zip request is approved.
+PMO will coordinate any administrative back and forth, scheduling, or meetings that need to happen leading up the audit approval and kickoff.

 ## Audit Execution